varigence/docs/varigence/docs/bimlflex/delivering-data-vault/driving-keys-in-data-vault.md

 ---
+sidebar_position: 15
 title: Driving Keys in Data Vault
 description: Documentation on assignment, importance of, and tracking Driving Keys in a Linked Satellite in Data Vault with examples
 tags: [BimlFlex, Conceptual]
 ---